odiszapc/nginx-java-parser/README.md

 #### Features
 - Convert config file to AST tree using ANTLR4 parsing capabilities
-- The same is available for JavaCC too (deprecated)
 - Rebuild config files and dump them back to *.conf
 - Nested blocks support
 - If statements support